vibh1608/DS_APPLICATION_OF_CLASSIFICATION_MODELS_Project/README.md

 collection of 51 state samples, each with its own probability of selection, the statement only applies within state.

-Problem 1:
-Prediction task is to determine whether a person makes over 50K a year.

 Problem 2:
-Which factors are important ?
+Which factors are important ?\n
 <b>Answer: </b>From plotting the graph it is clear that - 'education_num' , 'age' , 'hours_per_week', 'capital_gain' ,' capital_loss' and 'race' are effecting to the wage_class(income) of the person .Other features don't have correlation with income of the person , So we will use only these features for our machine learning model.

 Problem 3:
-Which algorithms are best for this dataset?
+Which algorithms are best for this dataset?\n
-<b>Answer: </b> Xgboost algorithm is the best algorithm which gives the best prediction for the above data.
+<b>Answer: </b> Xgboost algorithm is the best algorithm which gives the best prediction for the above data. \n
-We have used the following algorithms for classifications and their accuracy are:-
+We have used the following algorithms for classifications and their accuracy are:-\n
-1. Logistic regression -> 81.46249544545523 %
+1. Logistic regression -> 81.46249544545523 % \n
-2. Decision tree classifier -> 81.186075125283 %
+2. Decision tree classifier -> 81.186075125283 % \n
-3. Random Forest classifier -> 83.67068019815947 %
+3. Random Forest classifier -> 83.67068019815947 % \n
 4. Xgboost -> 84.12212705350562 %